JaredPotter/tic-tac-toe/README.md

 # tic-tac-toe
-A simple classic of Tic Tac Toe game written in pure HTML, CSS, and JavaScript!
+A simple classic implementation of Tic Tac Toe game written in pure HTML, CSS, and JavaScript!